Quick and Easy

 of yarn and how dark you want the finished yarn to be will alter this.

-The samples in the photos are .2 ounces of Lion Brand Fishermen's wool to an entire
+The samples in the photos are 3 yards of Lion Brand Fishermen's wool to an entire

 package of Kool-Aid.
 This is a super-saturated dye bath and very dark.